garzaro/hello-world/README.md

 # hello-world
-This was my first repository and used primarily for demonstrating github and open source licensing.
+This was my first repository and used primarily for demonstrating github usage and open source licensing.

 Copyright (C) 2018  Romano Garza